nathan-nakatsuka/ContamLD/README.md

 **Step 1)** To obtain damaged reads, use PMDtools (https://github.com/pontussk/PMDtools) with a PMDscore threshold of 3.<br/>
 <br/>
 **Step 2)** The read count information can be obtained in any of the following ways:<br/>
-Note:  Each readdepth file must contain only a single individual for Section 2.<br/>
+Note:  Each readdepth file must contain only a single individual to be compatible for Section 2.<br/>
 <br/>
 *Option 1)*  Use samtools mpileup with the appropriate base and mapping quality cutoffs (e.g. 30). <br/>
 <br/>